 Readings: Readings will come from two sources: the textbook and .pdf articles that are posted to Blackboard.
 The required textbook is Emotion, 2^{nd} edition (Shiota & Kalat, 2012, Wadsworth Publishing).
-Additional readings to address topics of motivation will be made available on Blackboard well in advance.
+Additional readings will be made available on Blackboard well in advance.
 All posted readings are required unless otherwise noted.
 Readings should be completed before the class to which they are assigned.